AxxAxx/AxxSolder/CAD/Alternative_enclosures/RPC1-12RB-6P_3D_print/README.md

 # Assembly
 You have to make sure that the pins connect to the handle connector properly while not preventing the housing from being pushed all the way in.
-A connecotr can be pushed into the 3D printed part for aligning the pins and the PCB.
+A connector can be pushed into the 3D printed part for aligning the pins and the PCB.
 While still having everything put together the pins can soldered to the PCB.
-When having a HT Nylon part the housing should be able to withstand soldering quickly.
+When having a HT Nylon part, the housing should be able to withstand soldering quickly.

-Assembling the PCB apart from the houusing is not recommended, since the tolerannces of the housing and the handpiece connector are quite tight.
+Assembling the PCB apart from the housing is not recommended, since the tolerances of the housing and the handpiece connector are quite tight.
 It would be hard to get everything aligned properly.

 After assembly just use some wire cutters and trim the pins to the desired length.